 Store marinated mushrooms in an airtight container in the refrigerator.
 Properly stored, mushrooms will keep for up to 10 days.

 Unfortunately mushrooms in a marinade do not freeze well.
-However, you can freeze the poached mushrooms with Italian spices!
+But, you can freeze the poached mushrooms with Italian spices.
+However, please note that freezing any food will affect the flavors, color, and nutritional value – mushrooms included.

 - Poach: Gently simmer mushrooms in poaching liquid until just tender.